zporat/zporat.github.io/index.md

 I am currently one of the organizers of our [Directed Reading Program](https://mathcs-graduate.wescreates.wesleyan.edu/drp/).

-I have previously served as President (Fall 2023--Spring 2025) and Vice President (Fall 2021--Spring 2023) of Wesleyan's [AMS Graduate Student Chapter](https://mathcs-graduate.wescreates.wesleyan.edu/ams/).
+I previously served as President (Fall 2023--Spring 2025) and Vice President (Fall 2021--Spring 2023) of Wesleyan's [AMS Graduate Student Chapter](https://mathcs-graduate.wescreates.wesleyan.edu/ams/).
 Additionally, from Spring 2022 through Fall 2023, I was a co-organizer of the departmental [Graduate Student Seminar](https://mathcs-graduate.wescreates.wesleyan.edu/gss/).

 ---